Nytreon/UnloadedUtils/README.md

 - **Getting**: Luckily this time around the API does provide a roundabout way to access blocks in these chunks.
 The createFromWorld function does not throw errors in these chunks allowing me to grab a structure, put it 4 million blocks out and read the content!
 After that I wrap the data and a few custom callbacks for live data in a VBlock (Virtual Block) and return that to the end user allowing them to dynamically call the block as if it was a real one!
 - **Spawning**: This one was by far the easiest!
 All it does is find a player, spawn an entity at y 320, and then teleport them to the target area.
 This works because ScriptAPI all fires in one subtick so functionally it was like the entity spawned there.
 - **Caching**: I found out that if you move the player spawn into an invalid chunk it will become cached, so I simply record the current spawn position, set their spawn position to my desired chunk to cache, and then set it back to what it was previously.
+- **Fast ticking area**: turns out mojang sucks at promise returning and you can read/write to chunks much earlier than the returned promise, so by ignoring the promise and using a custom wait time we can get it sooner so I wrapped it in my own promise to ensure ease of use.